Why do e-commerce integrations fail at such high rates?

 Key takeaway

 E-commerce specifications are uniquely complex because they involve real money, physical goods, and regulatory compliance across jurisdictions.
-The difference between a successful marketplace launch and a delayed one is not better code; it is better specification of payment flows, inventory states, and integration contracts before development begins.
+What separates a successful marketplace launch from a delayed one isn't better code.
+It's better specification of payment flows, inventory states, and integration contracts before development begins.